sinisterMage/WPlusPlus/Docker/README.md

 ## 🧡 About W++

-W++ is a chaotic, Python-style scripting language for .NET and LLVM — blending expressive syntax, GC-based multithreading, and serious compiler tech with a sloth’s attitude toward productivity.
+W++ is a chaotic, Python-style scripting language — blending expressive syntax, GC-based multithreading, and serious compiler tech with a sloth’s attitude toward productivity.
 👉 [Learn more on GitHub](https://github.com/sinisterMage/WPlusPlus)